AckerlyXu/heima/articles/redis-cache/cache-configure.md

 To reboot one or more nodes of your cache, select the desired nodes and click **Reboot**.
 If you have a premium cache with clustering enabled, select the shard(s) to reboot and then click **Reboot**.
 After a few minutes, the selected node(s) reboot, and are back online a few minutes later.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Reboot is only available for Premium tier caches.
-For more information and instructions, see [Azure Redis Cache administration - Reboot](/documentation/articles/cache-administration/#reboot).
+For more information and instructions, see [Azure Redis Cache administration - Reboot](./cache-administration.md#reboot).
 >
 >

 ## <a name="monitoring"></a> Monitoring

 The **Monitoring** section allows you to configure diagnostics and monitoring for your Redis Cache.
-For more information on Azure Redis Cache monitoring and diagnostics, see [How to monitor Azure Redis Cache](/documentation/articles/cache-how-to-monitor/).
+For more information on Azure Redis Cache monitoring and diagnostics, see [How to monitor Azure Redis Cache](./cache-how-to-monitor.md).

 ![Diagnostics](./media/cache-configure/redis-cache-diagnostics.png)